SarahBounab/Tinyml_emg_bionic_hand/README.md

 # Objectives

  * Develop a low-cost bionic hand prothesis
- * Enable gesture recognition for prosthetic control
+ * Enable gesture recognition for prosthetic control ( hand opening and closing and wrist rotaion) using only two classes 0 for rest 1 for contraction

 ---